Power chord: History

 The first written instance of a power chord for guitar in the 20th century is to be found in the "Preludes" of Heitor Villa-Lobos, a Brazilian composer of the early twentieth century.
 Although classical guitar composer Francisco Tárrega used it before him, modern musicians use Villa-Lobos's version to this day.
 Power chords' use in rock music can be traced back to commercial recordings in the 1950s.
 Robert Palmer pointed to electric blues guitarists Willie Johnson and Pat Hare, both of whom played for Sun Records in the early 1950s, as the true originators of the power chord, citing as evidence Johnson's playing on Howlin' Wolf's "How Many More Years" (recorded 1951) and Hare's playing on James Cotton's "Cotton Crop Blues" (recorded 1954).
 Scotty Moore opened Elvis Presley's 1957 hit "Jailhouse Rock" with power chords.
 The "power chord" as known to modern electric guitarists was popularized first by Link Wray, who built on the distorted electric guitar sound of early records and by tearing the speaker cone in his 1958 instrumental "Rumble."

 A later hit song built around power chords was "You Really Got Me" by the Kinks, released in 1964.
 This song's riffs exhibit fast power-chord changes.
 The Who's guitarist, Pete Townshend, performed power chords with a theatrical windmill-strum, for example in "My Generation".
 On King Crimson's Red album, Robert Fripp thrashed with power chords.
-Power chords are important in many forms of punk rock music.
+Power chords are important in many forms of punk rock music, popularized in the genre by Ramones guitarist Johnny Ramone.
 Many punk guitarists used only power chords in their songs, most notably Billie Joe Armstrong and Doyle Wolfgang von Frankenstein.

 Techniques

 Power chords are often performed within a single octave, as this results in the closest matching of overtones.
 Octave doubling is sometimes done in power chords.
 Power chords are often pitched in a middle register.

 Shown above are four examples of an F5 chord.
-The letter names above the chords only indicate which different voicing is being used.
-These letter names should not be mistaken for the chord names typically used in popular music (e.g., C Major, B minor, etc.) A common voicing is the 1–5 perfect fifth (A), to which the octave can be added, 1-5-1 (B).
+The letter names above the chords only indicate which different voicing is being used, and should not be conflated with the chord names typically used in popular music (e.g., C Major, B minor, etc.) A common voicing is the 1–5 perfect fifth (A), to which the octave can be added, 1-5-1 (B).
 A perfect fourth 5-1 (C) is also a power chord, as it implies the "missing" lower 1 pitch.
 Either or both of the pitches may be doubled an octave above or below (D is 5-1-5-1), which leads to another common variation, 5-1-5 (not shown).

 Spider chords

 The spider chord is a guitar technique popularized during the 1980s thrash metal scene.
 Regarded as being popularized and named by Dave Mustaine of Megadeth, it is used to reduce string noise when playing (mostly chromatic) riffs that require chords across several strings.
-The chord or technique is used in the songs "Wake Up Dead", "Holy Wars...
-The Punishment Due" and "Ride the Lightning".
+The chord or technique is used in the songs "Wake Up Dead", "Holy Wars...The Punishment Due", and "Ride the Lightning".